The self-management system Getting Things Done is designed to help users efficiently and punctually complete tasks using lists and calendars.

 Review your calendar several times a day and check your to-do lists at least once a day to select your next task.
 Empty your inboxes once a day.

-In the GTD method, you do a weekly review once a week.
+In the GTD method, a weekly review is conducted once per week.
 This review consists of the following steps:

 • Empty your head: At the end of the week, write down all the ideas going through your mind.